24 hours customer service +9779849693351

 Cost Included

-• Jomsom to Pokhara by flight
+• Muktinath to Pokhara by local bus

-• Annapurna Conservation National park permit and TIMS card.
+• Annapurna Conservation National Park permit and TIMS card.

 • Clean Lodge accommodation on the trek.